muratk3n/thirdwave/en/tweets/2020/week5.md

 ---

 GDP YoY is 2.3%, is it "juiced"?
-Treasuries are saying one thing, GDP another.
+Treasuries, earnings are saying one thing, GDP another.
 FED's nowcast was expecting near zero.
 Did Kudlow snort some cocaine and went haywire on this thing?

 If the number is real, it means growth slowing, not as bad as previously thought (for now, unless there is revision).